 Overview

-The mission of the Pediatric Technology Center is to establish the world’s leading program in the development of technological solutions for children’s health.
+The mission of the Children’s Healthcare of Atlanta Pediatric Technology Center at Georgia Tech is to establish the world’s leading program in the development of technological solutions for children’s health.

 Modern biomedical research has made great strides in science and technology that impacts health care, but for the most part these advances have targeted adult populations.
 While children are often not included in clinical studies, the greatest impact in many areas of health care could be made by identifying and treating disease at the youngest possible age.
 Children present distinct challenges in all aspects of research and development: they have a different physiology than adults, they grow and change in ways that adults do not, and market drivers for research and commercialization are often seen as less compelling by the private sector.